-Students expand their ability to create enterprise applications using the Visual Studio.Net development environment and the Visual Basic.Net programming language.
-Focus is on data access methodologies and middle tier component development for use from Windows and Web environments.
+Students expand their ability to create enterprise applications using current software languages.
+Focus is on data access methodologies and middle tier component development for use from Windows and web environments.
 Students learn about managing data in multi-user environments using tiered application architecture.
-Prerequisite: PROG 125.
+Prerequisite: PROG 120 and PROG 140 at BCC with a C- or better.